-Prior to commencing my lectureship at Bath Spa, I held a British Academy postdoctoral fellowship at the University of Bristol (2009-2011), and an RA post on the European Commission funded project Localmultidem (2007-08).
+Prior to commencing my lectureship at Bath Spa, I held a British Academy postdoctoral fellowship at the University of Bristol (2009-11), and an RA post on the EC-funded project LOCALMULTIDEM (2007-08).
+For my BA fellowship, I conducted case studies of global organisations in different sectors - based in London, Geneva and Bangalore - in order to analyse the personal and professional consequences of pursuing a transnational career.
+My research in the area of transnational mobility is ongoing.

 - BA - University of Manchester